leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: After testing on 240 tweets, each tweet was annotated by one of the 3 experts.
-Very unusual strategy.
-* Annotation agreement: Tested on 240 tweets; 3 annotators.
-Fleiss' Kappa = 0.66.
 * Reference: Wiegand, M., Siegel, M. and Ruppenhofer, J., 2018.
 Overview of the GermEval 2018 Shared Task on the Identification of Offensive Language.
 In: Proceedings of GermEval 2018, 14th Conference on Natural Language Processing (KONVENS 2018).
 Vienna, Austria: Research Gate.

 __39. Overview of the HASOC track at FIRE 2019: Hate Speech and Offensive Content Identification in Indo-European Languages__